 Hyaluronic Acid Face Mask

-Hyaluronic acid (HA) is a moisture-replenishing humectant commonly used in commercially-available and DIY face masks.
-It’s generally safe for use on all skin types, and allergic reactions to HA are not common.
+Hyaluronic acid is a moisture-replenishing humectant commonly used in purchased and DIY face masks.
+It’s generally safe for use on all skin types, and allergic reactions are uncommon.

-HA helps to rehydrate the skin by attracting water to the skin’s surface, then binding the water molecules with the tissue.
-When included in a face mask formulation, HA can deeply penetrate your skin–so it can keep working long after you’ve rinsed off your mask.
+Hyaluronic acid helps rehydrate skin by attracting water to the skin’s surface, then binding the water molecules with the tissue.
+When included in a face mask formulation, this acid can deeply penetrate the skin – so it can keep working long after you’ve rinsed off your mask.

-HA reduces the appearance of wrinkles and fine lines and revitalizes the dermis, leaving it looking radiant, soft and smooth.
+This acid has been proven to offer significant skin hydration, and is available in multiple forms such as lotions, creams and serums.
+It reduces the appearance of wrinkles and fine lines, and revitalizes the dermis, leaving it looking radiant, soft and smooth.

 Collagen Face Mask

-Collagen face masks’ purpose is to replenish the collagen supply below the skin’s surface.
+The purpose of collagen face masks is to replenish the collagen supply below the skin’s surface.
 Collagen helps protect the skin and prevent dryness.
-In addition to being a sought-after skin care product, it’s also a widely used dietary supplement; in fact, consuming collagen has been shown to improve skin hydration.

-While collagen masks are a popular skin care go-to, though, dermatologists and aestheticians disagree on their efficacy.
+However, while collagen masks are popular, dermatologists and aestheticians disagree on their efficacy.

 Many people use collagen masks with the intent of boosting the collagen in their skin.
-Some mask formulations tone and tighten the skin temporarily–however, the presence of collagen in the masks may or may not affect the tightening properties.
+Some mask formulations tone and tighten the skin temporarily – however, this effect may not be due to the collagen.

 Some dermatologists argue that topical collagen isn’t an effective skin treatment.
-While it’s possible that expensive transdermal applications may work, in general, collagen molecules don’t penetrate the skin when applied topically.
+While it’s possible that expensive transdermal applications may be effective, in general, collagen molecules don’t penetrate the skin when applied topically.

-While it probably won’t hurt to apply collagen in a face mask, there’s no evidence it actually works to boost collagen production in your skin.
+Therefore, while it won’t cause harm to use a collagen face mask, there’s no evidence it actually works to boost collagen production.

 Essential Oils Face Mask

-While some essential oils may irritate your dry skin, others could help replenish moisture and fight dryness.
-Essential oils may be included in a DIY mask for dry skin, or they may be included in commercially-purchased formulations.
+While some essential oils can irritate dry skin, others can help replenish moisture and fight dryness.
+Essential oils can be added to a DIY mask or they can be included in purchased formulations.

 Essential oils are a popular natural ingredient in many personal care products, including skin care products.
 The following essential oils are purported to add moisture to the skin and repair damage to the skin’s surface:

-- Carrot seed oil is antioxidant-rich and known for regenerating new skin cells and repairing cracked, chapped or dry skin.
+- Carrot seed oil is antioxidant-rich and known for regenerating new skin cells and repairing cracked, rough or dry skin

-- German chamomile to moisturize, calm, and soothe the skin.
+- German chamomile moisturizes and calms the skin

-- Lavender to repair damaged skin, reduce flakiness, and calm symptoms of irritation.
+- Lavender repairs damaged skin, reduces flakiness and calm symptoms of irritation

-Compounds contained in essential such as rosmarinic, linalool, citronellol, limonene, eugenol and caffeic acid–can be irritating to the skin.
-Some people are allergic to essential oils; if you intend to use essential oils in a face mask for dry skin, be sure to patch-test a small area of skin first.
+Compounds contained in essential oils such as rosmarinic, linalool, citronellol, limonene, eugenol and caffeic acid can be irritating to the skin.
+Some people are allergic to essential oils; if you intend to use these oils in a face mask, be sure to test a small area of skin first.